mspnp/container-apps-fabrikam-dronedelivery/README.md

 ### Steps

-1. Get the Ingestion FQDN
+1. Get the Ingestion service's FQDN

     > :book: The app team conducts a final acceptance test to ensure that traffic is flowing end-to-end as expected.
 To do so, an HTTP request is submitted against the ingestion external ingress.